wertelko/doctrine-easy-join/README.md

 # Doctrine ORM Package with Traits for Routine Task Simplification

-This is a simple package for `doctrine/orm` that allows you to use JoinTrain to simplify certain joins.
+This is a simple package for `doctrine/orm` that allows you to use JoinTrain for repository to simplify certain joins.

-## WithTrait
+## JoinTrait

 Enables fetching entities along with others.